General , Wills

 • Do you have particular items for specific individuals?

 Once complete, download the PDF, print it, and sign in the presence of two witnesses who have nothing to gain from the contents.
-That is it — you have a legal Will.
-The entire process takes about 20 minutes.
+You need to know this is a complete legal Will.
+The entire process takes about 20 minutes .

 If circumstances change later, simply log in, update your information, print the new document, and sign it again.
 Your Will always reflects your current situation.